 The last two years or so of my life have been complicated.
 The energy around me has felt heavy.
 I’ve had my spiritual experiences to draw strength from, but even so, some days, things just felt plain bad, sad and hard going.

 There were also times of joy and gratitude.
-Life is often a mixed bag.
+Life is often mixed with peaks and valleys.
 And even when things felt rough, I’d remind myself that I’d feel better again; that this was the path I’d chosen to trod – and trod it I must.

 When my body hurt, I thought: I am more than my body.
 When I worried after my children, I thought: These are experiences from which they will grow.
 When people pushed my buttons: These are reflections for my learning.